OpenBB-finance/OpenBB/website/content/terminal/reference/forex/ta/adx.md

 ---
 title: adx
-description: The page provides a detailed explanation of the ADX, a Welles Wilder moving average of the Directional Movement Index (DX).
+description: "The page provides a detailed explanation of the ADX, a Welles Wilder" moving average of the Directional Movement Index (DX).
 It explains the ADX interpretation and its usage along with some relevant parameters.
 keywords: